puppetlabs-toy-chest/puppet-quest-guide/quests/roles_and_profiles.md

 ```

 While these profiles define the configuration of components directly related to
-the Pasture application, you'll likely want to manage some other details of
+the Pasture application, you'll typically need to manage aspects of these
-your application and database servers that aren't directly related to these
+systems that aren't directly related to their business role.
+A profile module
-functions.

-In a real infrastructure, you might want to create profiles to manage things
-like user accounts, DHCP configuration, firewall rules, and NTP.
-We're not
+may include profile classes to manage things like user accounts, DHCP
+configuration, firewall rules, and NTP.
+Because these classes are applied
-going to go into these topics here, but by way of example, we'll create an
+across many or all of the systems in your infrastructure, the convention is to
+keep them in a `base` subdirectory.
+To give an example of a base profile, we'll
-`motd` profile to wrap the `motd` class you created earlier.
-This can stand in
+create a `profile::base::motd` profile class to wrap the `motd` component class
-for the variety of components you might want to manage on a system that
-aren't directly tied to its business role.
+you created earlier.

+Create a `base` subdirectory in your `profile` module's `manifests` directory.

+    mkdir profile/manifests/base

-Create a manifest to define your `profile::motd` profile.
+Next, create a manifest to define your `profile::base::motd` profile.

-    vim profile/manifests/motd.pp
+    vim profile/manifests/base/motd.pp

-Like the `profile::pasture::db` profile class, the `profile::motd` class is
+Like the `profile::pasture::db` profile class, the `profile::base::motd` class
-simply be a wrapper class with an `include` statement for the `motd` class.
+is a wrapper class with an `include` statement for the `motd` class.

 ```puppet
 class profile::motd {